Teaching Foundations: RPL Module Stream

 Upon successful completion, you will:

-• Be invited to apply for enrolment in the Graduate Certificate in University Teaching Practice (eligibility criteria apply).
+- Be invited to apply for admission to the Graduate Certificate in University Teaching Practice (eligibility criteria apply).

 The RPL module has been developed in the context of UQ’s policies and the Academic Annual Performance Development (APD) process, so will also support you to develop your career in higher education.